likecoin/likecoin-wordpress/likecoin/readme.txt

 = How to change LikeCoin to fiat currency? =

+Can change LIKE at [Osmosis DEX](https://osmosis.zone) to other coins such as ATOM first, then trade ATOM to other coins such stable coins (e.g. USDC、USDT、BUSD) that can be then change to fiat currency on Centralized Exchanges such as Kraken or Binance.
-Can do it in [Liquid.com](https://www.liquid.com/ "Liquid.com"), which supports more than 10 types of popular fiat currencies.
-LikeCoin can be converted to other currencies in many exchanges, for details please refer to [this guide](https://docs.like.co/general-guides/trade "this guide").
+LikeCoin can be converted to other currencies in some other exchanges, for details please refer to [this guide](https://docs.like.co/general-guides/trade "this guide").

 = What is Civic Liker? =

 Civic Liker is a movement to reward good content and encourage openness.
-The Civic Liker subscription plan provides a convenient way for supporters to sponsor creators by monthly subscription, and let the creators focus on their work with decent rewards.
-Readers can pay for at least the cost of a coffee, or up to the cost of a bottle of champagne, to support creators.
+You can become a Civic Liker by staking at least 5,000 LikeCoin to the [“Civic Liker” node](https://dao.like.co/validators/likevaloper1jxpfche2386a6m0kvfpj6xq9zlrjtuqwz2rnug) with a Liker ID tied to the staking wallet address.
+The node takes 100% of the stake reward to let you distribute the reward to the creators you “likes” via the LikeCoin button.
 For details please [refer to this guide](https://docs.like.co/user-guide/civic-liker "refer to this guide").

 = How to earn bonus from Creator's Fund? =

 Creators Fund will be distributed daily according to the claps via LikeCoin buttons by Likers.
 You can add LikeCoin button to your works by[ installing LikeCoin WordPress plugin](https://docs.like.co/user-guide/creator/wordpress " installing LikeCoin WordPress plugin").
-Note that Civic Likers' claps has a much heavier weight for the distribution.
+Note that Civic Likers' claps has a much heavier weight for the fund distribution.

 = Possible to have different Liker ID within the same WordPress site? =